bcc/choco-packages/README.md

 https://chocolatey.org/packages/UrlRewrite

-IIS URL Rewrite 2.0.
+IIS URL Rewrite 2.1.
 Requires IIS to be installed or installation will fail.

 ### Changes
+#### 2.1.20171010
+ * Installs rewrite.dll 7.1.1980 (June 2017).
+ * Switching to HTTPS download URLs.

 #### 2.0.20160107

 * Renaming unreleased package to UrlRewrite for compatibility with existing chocolatey.org package.